 With the Cascade Theatre I was the Ensemble Vocal Director for their 2016 production of Tarzan, for which I composed an original percussion piece performed in the show.
 Most recently I was Music Director for the smash hit Mamma Mia and am slated to revisit that position for their summer production of Disaster: the Musical in the summer of 2020.

 In addition to being an active member of the local theatre community I am a member of the National Association of Teachers of Singing and have attended the professional development program for the Junior Theatre Festival West by iTheatrics.
-I am currently continuing to pursue my degree in music education, teaching Drama and Choir at Cottonwood Creek Charter School, and running my rapidly growing private studio.
+I am currently continuing to pursue my degree in music performance and education, teaching Drama and Choir at Cottonwood Creek Charter School, and running my rapidly growing private studio.
 I am very excited to be launching a series of ensembles and performance workshops, including a Children's Chorus and a high school A Cappella choir.

 I hold a deep belief that music and theatre education are an intrinsic part of developing confidence and creativity.
 My favorite part of my job is seeing the growth in my students and being part of their journey, even in a very small way.
 I pride myself on being a collaborative member of the musical community and have been so honored to work with and learn from a multitude of local professionals.
 The future is bright and I am excited to be part of yours.